antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ![](https://raw.githubusercontent.com/antononcube/RakuForPrediction-blog/refs/heads/main/Articles/Diagrams/Data-science-over-a-small-movie-dataset-Part-1/Data-analysis-cycles.jpg)

-Assume you have a general purpose language which is very good at dealing with text and a package ecosystem with *well maintained* part dedicated to doing various Web development tasks and workflows.
+Assume you have a general purpose language which is very good at dealing with text and a package ecosystem with a *well maintained* part dedicated to doing various Web development tasks and workflows.
 (I.e. trying to re-live Perl's glory days.)
-What new components the ecosystem of that programming language has to be endowed with in order to make it useful for doing Data Science?
+What new components the ecosystem of that programming language has to be endowed with in order to make it useful for doing DS?

 The list below gives such components.
 They are ranked by importance (most important first), but all are important -- i.e. each is "un-skippable" or indispensable.